-Note: To A/B test the contents of your message for best conversions (for example, background image, button text), click A/B test this message.
-For more information, see A/B Testing In-App Messages.
+Note: To A/B test the contents of your message for best conversions (for example, background image, button text), select A/B test this message.
+For more information, see A/B testing in-app messages.

-Step 3: Click Next: Set Targeting to proceed.
+Step 3: Select Next: Set Targeting to proceed.

 By default, the message is targeted at all users.
 On the Set Target screen, you can add additional constraints to your target audience and specify when the message is displayed.